Coaching Books: Always Learning and Growing

 If you ask any good coach that has been around the game long enough (regardless of the sport), they will tell you that one of the biggest keys for success is to always be learning and growing.
 This constant state of being willing and ready to learn is going to allow you as a coach and as a person to be the best version of yourself.

-One of the best and easiest ways to learn and grow is reading.
-Whether it is an audio book while you are driving, an e-book on your tablet or reader, or sitting down to read an old fashioned physical book with pages, you can get so much knowledge and wisdom from reading.
+There are multiple ways to learn and grow, basketball websites, clinics, videos, etc. One of the easiest ways to learn and grow though is reading books.
+Whether it is an audiobook while you are driving, an e-book on your tablet or reader, or sitting down to read an old-fashioned physical book with pages, you can get so much knowledge and wisdom from reading.
 That is why we wanted to put together this list of our favorite coaching books.

 Some of the books will be very basketball specific, while some on leadership and other important coaching qualities, some are even going to be written by coaches who coach a completely different sport than basketball.
 All of the books though will help you become a better coach and overall person.